 For chloramines, the level detected is the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
-The range of results is the range of results of all the individual samples collected during the past year.
+The range of results is of all the individual samples collected during the past year.

-Disinfectant or Contaminant and Unit of measurement Dates of Sampling (mo./yr) MCL or MRDL Violation (Y/N) MRDLG MRDL Level Detected Range of Results Likely source of contamination Chlorine and Chloramines (ppm) 01/01/2018-12/31/2018 N 4 4 3 0.60- 3.99 Water additive used to control microbes
+Disinfectant or Contaminant and Unit of Measurement Dates of Sampling (mo/yr) MCL or MRDL Violation (Y/N) Level Detected Range of Results MRDLG MRDL Likely Source of Contamination Chlorine and Chloramines (ppm) 01/2020 - 12/2020 Ν 2.98 0.61 - 3.99 4 4 Water additive used to control microbes